-Kevin and Rebecca Mueller recently adopted Chuey through BRGA and the Hardee Hero Hound program - welcome to the pack!
+Kevin and Rebecca Mueller recently adopted Chuey (now Chewie) through BRGA and the Hardee Hero Hound program - welcome to the pack!
 This is their story.

 Our story begins a few months ago when we discovered a little-known connection between Blue Ridge Greyhound Adoption and the Greyhound Advancement Center's Hardee Hero Hound program.
 The Hardee Hero Hound program helps retired racing hounds transition to home life and learn basic obedience from Hardee Correctional Institute inmate-trainers.
 In return, inmate-trainers gain valuable skills, a sense of purpose, and the unconditional love of a dog during their time in prison.
 Studies have shown a lower rate of re-incarceration when prisoners are given opportunities to have responsibilities and learn employable skills.
 All of the inmate-trainers who participate in the Hardee Hero Hound program will be released from prison at some point in the future.
 We were sold!